IBMSpectrumComputing/lsf-python-api/README.md

     i)  Applicability and relevancy of functional content ii) Any obvious issues

  4. If accepted, posts contribution.
-If rejected, work goes back to contributor and is not posted.
+If rejected, work goes back to contributor and is not merged.

 ## Copyright